oracle-livelabs/apex/apex-professional-hol10/2-creating-add-to-cart-page.md

-# Add Computations, Dynamic Actions and Processes.
+# Add Computations, Dynamic Actions and Processes

 ## Introduction
 This Hands-on Lab is a collection of Nine tasks.
 After completing this lab, your application will enable customers to: